-The North Breakwater provides two additional berths with depths of up to 14 meters.
+The North Base has 2400 m2 of industrial land space including storage and warehousing The North Breakwater provides two berths with depths of up to 14 meters.
 The breakwater incorporates a purpose-built rig mooring system designed to accommodate drilling rigs and platforms.